Canberra Centenary Trail

 - Exhibition Park in Canberra

-- Northern Border Campsite (please click the "Camping" tab)
+- Northern Border Campsite (please click the "Camping" tab above)

 The Australian Institute of Sport is on the Centenary Trail and accommodation is available on the campus.